streetcomplete/StreetComplete/CONTRIBUTING.md

 Inheritance and class hierarchy should be avoided if possible.
 It is preferable to extract shared code to helper file such as [KerbUtil.kt](app/src/main/java/de/westnordost/streetcomplete/osm/kerb/KerbUtil.kt).

+### Hints for more active people

+See ["Efficiently working together"](https://github.com/streetcomplete/StreetComplete/discussions/3450) which is addressed to people highly active in this project.

+If you are making your first issue or pull request then you can definitely skip reading it.

 ## StreetComplete-related projects

 ### Dependencies